I think that overnight staff are an important

 Mary ...
 I agree with you ... somewhat.

-Thanks Laura CAS
+Laura Gauthier CAS

 I have also worked the overnight shift on sleep shifts and awake shifts and I think that Mary had some very relevent points that night staff are just as important as the day staff.
 To look as this particular shift and minimize it's relevence would I think undermine this position.